BIOLOGICAL FILTERS FOR AQUACULTURE

 UV light

-Certain wavelengths of UV (Ultraviolet) light
+Certain wavelengths of UV (Ultraviolet)

-can be used as a sterilant.
+light can be used as a sterilant.
 UV light is often used with ozone.
 UV light and ozone are complimentary and

 synergistic.

-Build up of CO2 can be a serious problem in a
+Build up of CO2 can be a serious problem

-heavily loaded, intensive recirculating system using pure oxygen.
+in a heavily loaded, intensive recirculating system using pure oxygen.
 The choice of biofilter has a direct

 influence on the degree to which CO2 is a problem.
-In general, any biofilter other than a trickling
+In general, any biofilter other than a

-air for aeration.
-Building a CO2
+than compressed air for aeration.

-stripper is not a difficult task but it must be included in the overall design
+Building a CO2 stripper is not a difficult task but it must be included

-of the system.
+in the overall design of the system.

-In order to remove carbon dioxide, there must be
+In order to remove carbon dioxide, there

-a large interfacial area between air and water.
+must be a large interfacial area between air and water.
+The interfacial area can be increased through

-aeration, mechanical surface aerators, spray systems or packed columns.
-Subsurface aeration is not very efficient and
+the use of subsurface aeration, mechanical surface aerators, spray systems or

-mechanical surface aerators are difficult to use in an intensive recirculating
+not very efficient and mechanical surface aerators are difficult to use in an

-are not very efficient either.
-The best
+systems can be big energy users and they are not very efficient either.
+The best choice for intensive and space

-choice for intensive and space limited systems is the
+limited systems is the packed column.

-either cross flow or counter flow systems.
+Packed columns can be either cross flow or counter flow systems.
+Packed columns for CO2 stripping require fans

-in or induce (pull) air through the packing.
+to either force (push) air in or induce (pull) air through the packing.

 Characteristics of the "Ideal" Biofilter

-Before we examine each type of biofilter, it
+Before we examine each type of biofilter,

-would be useful to define the characteristics of the ideal biofilter.
+it would be useful to define the characteristics of the ideal biofilter.
 The following characteristics can be

 considered a checklist that we can use to rate each of the different